Your health care team

 - Anaesthetist – administers anaesthetic before surgery and monitors you during the operation

-- Radiation oncologist – prescribes and coordinates the course of radiation therapy
+- Radiation oncologist – treats cancer by prescribing and coordinating a course of radiation therapy

 - Radiation therapist – plans and delivers radiation therapy